shelleyolivia/learn-tutorials/celo/celo-hardhat-deploy-and-nft-app.md

 # Use Hardhat to test a smart contract

 The best practice is test the smart contract on your machine before deploying.
 Create the test file in `test/tineyVillageTest.js`.
-The [Hardhat documentation](https://Hardhat.org/guides/truffle-testing.html) has more information about testing using other libraries.
+The [Hardhat documentation](https://hardhat.org/guides/truffle-testing.html) has more information about testing using other libraries.

-Import the `expect` module from [Chai](https://www.chaijs.com/) (A test library, it was installed in the first part of this tutorial).
+Import the `expect` module from [Chai](https://www.chaijs.com/) Chai is a testing library, it was installed in the first part of this tutorial).

 ```javascript
 const { expect } = require("chai");